MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-hadoop-getting-started.md

 ### Writing to CSV in HDFS

-If you converted your CSV to XDF, as in section 6.3, to take advantage of the efficiency while running analyses, but now wish to convert your data back to CSV you can do so using *rxDataStep*.
+If you converted your CSV to XDF to take advantage of the efficiency while running analyses, but now wish to convert your data back to CSV you can do so using *rxDataStep*.
 (This feature is still experimental.)
 To create a folder of CSV files, first create an RxTextData object using a directory name as the file argument; this represents the folder in which to create the CSV files.
 This directory will be created when you run the *rxDataStep*.Then, point to this *RxTextData* object in the *outFile* argument of the *rxDataStep*.
 Each CSV created will be named based on the directory name and followed by a number.

 Suppose we want to write out a folder of CSV in HDFS from our airData composite XDF after we performed the logistic regression and prediction, so that the new CSV files contain the predicted values and residuals.
 We can do this as follows: